 There are many different families in the same way there are people that are different.
-Perhaps that’s what makes us flawed.
+Perhaps that is what makes us flawed.

-It has long been assumed that people who grow up in good families with loving parents will turn out to be good, just as it is assumed that children who grow up in bad families will turn out to be bad.
+It is long assumed that children who grow up in good families with loving parents may turn out good, just as it is assumed that children who grow up in bad families, may turn out to be bad.

-Children who come from bad families won’t always turn out to be bad, in the same way children who come from good families, won’t turn out to be good.
-Other factors will always come into play.
+But children who come from bad families don’t always turn out to be bad, in the same way children who come from good families, don’t always turn out to be good.
+Other factors always come into play.

 Many children who have grown up in difficult families often turn out to be kind and caring adults.
-Just because we start off one way, doesn’t mean we will continue, or end in the same way.
-It is up to us to change.
+Just because we may start off one way, doesn’t mean we shall continue, or end in the same way.
+It is up to each of us to change.

-We may start off following family traits that constantly get played out, but from our experiences, both consciously and unconsciously, we can re-write our own lives.
+We may start off following family traits that constantly get played out, but we can re-write our own lives.